Ayakashi: Samurai Horror Tales: Yotsuya Kaidan

 Iemon then orders his servant Takuetsu to rape Oiwa, so that they may divorce with his honor intact, and even goes so far as to suggest Takuetsu kills her if she becomes a problem, but when Oiwa discovers her husband's scheming plan, she dies accidentally from impalement while distraught.
 Iemon then kills a hapless servant and has his corpse, along with the dead Oiwa, nailed to a wooden panel which is tossed into the river to suggest they had been lovers attempting to elope.
 Iemon marries Oume as promised, but he is plagued by visions of Oiwa's vengeful spirit and kills his newlywed bride Oume on their wedding night.
 It is suggested that Oiwa laid a curse on the houses of Ito and Tamiya.

-Meanwhile Oiwa’s sister-in-law Osode learns of Oiwa's death and agrees to consummate her marriage with Naosuke if he will take revenge for her.
+Meanwhile, Osode learns of Oiwa's death and agrees to consummate her marriage with Naosuke if he will take revenge for her.
 However, it is discovered that Satou Yomoshichi is still alive, and the one that Naosuke had killed was a body double (unknown to anyone since Naosuke had disfigured the corpse).
 Yomoshichi stumbles in on the couple whereupon Osode tricks the two men into killing her.
 Naosuke is given a note by the dying Osode, which reveals they share the same mother, meaning they are half-siblings by blood.
 Naosuke commits suicide in shame and as his dying wish, asks Yomoshichi to carry out Osode's wish for revenge on Iemon.

 Iemon, up until this point, continues to see visions of Oiwa in her disfigured state, while those who caused Oiwa's misfortune die horrible deaths, including Kihei Ito and Iemon's parents.
 Iemon flees in desperation and is confronted by Satou Yomoshichi who finally kills him.
+It thus transpires that Oiwa's curse killed 18 members of the Tamiya and Ito family.

-Nanboku Tsuruya then tells of misfortunes which have fallen on those who have staged the play, but maintains that is still just a story.
+Nanboku Tsuruya then tells of misfortunes which have fallen on those who have staged the play, suggesting that it is the audience that continues to keep Oiwa's curse alive as they yearn for this story to be retold over and over again, while still maintaining that is still just a story.